antwonlee/ruby-playground/README.md

 #Learn Ruby!!!
-This is created so I can teach others Ruby Language, and for me to get better at Ruby.
+This repo was created so I can teach others about Ruby Language, and for me to get better at Ruby.
 Ruby is fun, and it is my favorite language!

 ##1.0 Ruby Loops